jerquanr/jerquanr.github.io/README.md

 into what’s next for my future.
 <br>
 <br>Conclusion and Future Endeavors
-<br>Now obviously I don’t know what the future holds for me but going back to that ethical
+<br><br>Now obviously I don’t know what the future holds for me but going back to that ethical
 hacking class I talked about earlier I’m currently thinking about eventually climbing the ranks to get an ethical hacking job.
 I’m currently waiting for some interviews to give me their response on my status but if I do get an internship that would make getting a job after graduation much